Global Master of Science in Finance (Global MSF)

 - Participants who are seeking the CFA (Chartered Financial Analyst) professional designation, will benefit from the Global MSF program curriculum with concepts that may assist with preparing for the exam.

-The Global MSF program curriculum covers a breadth of areas so you can pursue your calling in diverse settings such as corporate finance, banking, financial services, fintech, insurtech, and many more.
+The Global MS in Finance program curriculum covers a breadth of areas so you can pursue your calling in diverse settings such as corporate finance, banking, financial services, fintech, insurtech, and many more.
 You will gain a skill set that employers today find invaluable, including:

 - Critical thinking and problem solving skills to help you address the most pressing challenges.

 - Leadership skills and communication techniques that set you up for success.

 - Exploring advanced methods for analyzing financial data.

 - Learning to propose, structure, and execute financial and/or operational strategies.